Employment conditions during natural disasters and emergencies

 Employees (other than casual employees) affected by a natural disaster or emergency may have an entitlement to take paid personal/carer's leave.
 An employee can take accrued paid personal/carer’s leave if they are unfit for work due to an illness or injury or if they need to provide care or support to an immediate family or household member due to illness, injury or in the event of an unexpected emergency.

 For example, if an employee is injured during a flood or bushfire they may be entitled to personal leave.
-An employee may also be eligible for personal/carer’s leave for their child if their child’s school is closed due to a natural disaster or emergency.
+An employee may also be eligible for personal/carer’s leave to care for their child if their child’s school is closed due to a natural disaster or emergency.

 Employees who have used all of their paid personal/carer's leave entitlement, and casual employees, are entitled to two days unpaid carer's leave per occasion to provide care or support to an immediate family or household member due to illness, injury or in the event of an unexpected emergency.